 Fruit butters are made with pitted or whole fruits that are left unpeeled.
 The fruit is first softened then and cooked until thick and spreadable, which is it's called "butter."
 Unlike jellies and jams, there's no need to add extra ingredients like pectin to get the thickened texture.

-This recipe makes 1 pint of fruit butter with 5 large peaches (about 2 pounds), and it's a great way to use overripe peaches.
+This recipe makes 1 to 2 cups of fruit butter with 5 large peaches (about 2 pounds), and it's a great way to use overripe peaches.
+The yield will depend on the ripeness of the peaches and whether a food mill or sieve is used.
 Cook it in the slow cooker, microwave, stovetop, or oven, then refrigerate, freeze, or can the finished butter.
 It's easy to double or triple the amounts if you want to make some for family and friends, too.

 1/2 cup water

 Place the chopped peaches and water in a large saucepan.